gotno/asteroids/README.md

-# Asteroids
+# Infinite Asteroids

-A clone of the classic arcade game, Asteroids.
-Javascript rendering on an HTML5 Canvas.
+A clone of the classic arcade game with a survival twist.

-Particle effects for the rocket exhaust.
+Built with JavaScript, rendering on an HTML5 Canvas.

+Hand-rolled particle effects system.

 You can play it here: [ASTEROIDS](http://gotno.github.io/asteroids/)